biggis-project/biggis-docs/docs/demos/soh-eval/index.md

   - Various Metrics
   - Focal G* für 2011-2015 including the percentage match

-The path of the metrics results is defined in the method `importExport.
-PathFormatter#getResultDirectoryAndName`.
+The path of the metrics results is defined in the method `importExport.PathFormatter#getResultDirectoryAndName`.

-For example "ouptDirectory"/GIS_Daten/2016/1/Metrik/focal/a4_w5_wT1_f20_fT2result.txt
+For example `{ouptDirectory}/GIS_Daten/2016/1/Metrik/focal/a4_w5_wT1_f20_fT2result.txt`

 Metric     | Value
 -----------|-------